-PHI 261 Introduction to Philosophy
+PHI 261 Classical and Medieval Philosophy

-An elementary study of selected topics in philosophical thought, PHI 261 begins with Socrates, Plato, and Aristotle; moves to the intersection of religion and philosophy in Augustine of Hippo through the Copernican Revolution; explores early modern figures like Descartes, Hume, and Kant; and concludes with modern trends in Philosophy.
-The focus is on western traditions; students interested in eastern philosophies are encouraged to take REL 111 or 153.
+This course begins with the philosophy of Socrates, Plato, and Aristotle; moves to the intersection of religion and Greek philosophy in medieval thought; and concludes with examination of the 16th century Copernican Revolution and it's impact on western philosophy.
+The focus is on western traditions; students interested in eastern philosophies are encouraged to take REL 153.
+Those interested in western philosophy in the modern period should take PHI 265.
 Meets General Education Distribution Area I.C.